awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 `Networks`
 The network information for the container, such as the network mode and IP address\.
 This parameter is omitted if no network information is defined\.

-`Limits`
-The resource limits specified at the task level \(such as CPU and memory\)\.
-This parameter is omitted if no resource limits are defined\.

-`PullStartedAt`
-The time stamp for when the first container image pull began\.

-`PullStoppedAt`
-The time stamp for when the last container image pull finished\.

 `ExecutionStoppedAt`
 The time stamp for when the tasks `DesiredStatus` moved to `STOPPED`\.
 This occurs when an essential container moves to `STOPPED`\.

-`AvailabilityZone`
-The Availability Zone the task is in\.
-The Availability Zone metadata is not available for tasks using the Fargate launch type\.

 ## Example Task Metadata Response<a name="task-metadata-endpoint-v2-example-task-metadata-response"></a>